Credential Program Admissions

-- Subject Matter Competency - Successfully complete a Subject Matter Preparation Program (SMPP) or pass all required subsets of the California Subject Exam for Teachers (CSET) http://www.cset.nesinc.com.
+Subject Matter Competency - Completed major in the same subject as credential or successfully complete a Subject Matter Preparation Program (SMPP) or pass all required subsets of the California Subject Exam for Teachers (CSET) http://www.cset.nesinc.com.
 For application to be considered, evidence of one of the following must be submitted.

 - SMPP Evidence: Completion of the SMPP is required to be admitted to the credential program.
 At the time of application, ¾ of the SMPP must be complete and applicant must be enrolled in the remaining courses.
 A copy of SMPP form must be submitted with advisor signature documenting SMPP progress and expected completion date.
 All SMPP coursework must be completed by the end of the semester prior to credential program start (by end of spring term for fall applicants, and by end of fall term for spring applicants).
 Applicant must submit the final completed SMPP with advisor signature once grades are posted.

 - CSET Evidence: Passage of the CSET is required to be admitted to the credential program.
 At the time of application, ¾ of the CSET subtests must be passed and the applicant must be registered for the remaining subtests and proof of registration is required.
 The final subtest MUST be PASSED within 6 weeks of the application deadline.
 Submit CSET test results with your application.
 Do not rely on the testing agency to send your scores.